MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-search-attachments-of-items-in-a-folder-for-an-exact-phrase.md

 ﻿---
-title: 'How to: Search Attachments of Items in a Folder for an Exact Phrase'
+title: 'Search Attachments of Items in a Folder for an Exact Phrase'
-TOCTitle: 'How to: Search Attachments of Items in a Folder for an Exact Phrase' ms:assetid: 3202c0c7-ee3d-4396-b3a9-d24990b44829 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb609825(v=office.15) ms:contentKeyID: 55119889
+TOCTitle: 'Search Attachments of Items in a Folder for an Exact Phrase' ms:assetid: 3202c0c7-ee3d-4396-b3a9-d24990b44829 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb609825(v=office.15) ms:contentKeyID: 55119889